thenexthub/Codira/docs/archive/Generics.rst

   var y : Int = cast<Int>(x) // not permitted: < is the less-than operator

-This syntax is horribly ambiguous in C++, and with good type argument deduction, should not be necessary in Swift.
+This syntax is horribly ambiguous in C++, and with good type argument deduction, should not be necessary in Codira.

 Implementation Model
 --------------------